ceford/j4xdemos-mod-mydownmsg/README.md

 It creates a module used to warn users of impending site closure.

-This is not intended to be a Production plugin.
+This is not intended to be a Production module.

 ### Prerequisites